ialmanzaj/foundry-exercises/README.md

-# Compilation of solidity challenges solved with Foundry
+# Compilation of solidity challenges solved using Foundry

 Welcome to [ialmanzaj](https://twitter.com/ialmanzaj)'s solutions to the challenges using solidity and foundry.